vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 How did the Indianrants manage to have such a wrong value for the length of the year?

 The year, according to the Surya.
-Siddhanta is meant to be clearly tropical, but as the Indian savants compiling the S,S..were:ignorant of the phenomenon of
+Siddhānta is meant to be clearly tropical, but as the Indian savants compiling the S,S..were:ignorant of the phenomenon of

 INDIAN CALENDAR